sumaho-live/AppleContainerManager/README.md

 - `appleContainer.system.refresh`: Refresh service status and version information
 - `appleContainer.container.start`: Start a selected container
 - `appleContainer.container.stop`: Stop a selected container
-- `appleContainer.container.restart`: Restart a selected container
+- `appleContainer.container.restart`: Restart a selected container (stop, wait for shutdown, then start)
+- `appleContainer.container.remove`: Remove a stopped container
+- `appleContainer.image.remove`: Remove an unused image
 - `appleContainer.containers.refresh`: Refresh the containers list (disabled when the service is stopped)
 - `appleContainer.images.refresh`: Refresh the images list (disabled when the service is stopped)
 - `appleContainer.refresh`: Refresh all views (System, Images, Containers)